hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

 ### Failure Scenarios

-The PTFE Reference Architecture is designed to handle different failure scenarios that have different probabilities.
+The Terraform Enterprise Reference Architecture is designed to handle different failure scenarios that have different probabilities.
 The ability to provide better service continuity will improve as the architecture evolves.

 #### Region Failure

-PTFE is currently architected to provide high availability within a single Azure Region.
+Terraform Enterprise is currently architected to provide high availability within a single Azure Region.
 Using multiple Azure Regions will give you greater control over your recovery time in the event of a hard dependency failure on a regional Azure service.
 In this section, we’ll discuss various implementation patterns and their typical availability.

 An identical infrastructure should be provisioned in a secondary Azure Region.
-In the event of the primary Azure Region hosting the PTFE application failing, the secondary Azure Region will require some configuration before traffic is directed to it along with some global services such as DNS.
+In the event of the primary Azure Region hosting the Terraform Enterprise application failing, the secondary Azure Region will require some configuration before traffic is directed to it along with some global services such as DNS.